Benign paroxysmal positional vertigo: Cause

 Within the labyrinth of the inner ear lie collections of calcium crystals known as otoconia or otoliths.
 In people with BPPV, the otoconia are dislodged from their usual position within the utricle, and over time, migrate into one of the three semicircular canals (the posterior canal is most commonly affected due to its anatomical position).
 When the head is reoriented relative to gravity, the gravity-dependent movement of the heavier otoconial debris (colloquially "ear rocks") within the affected semicircular canal causes abnormal (pathological) endolymph fluid displacement and a resultant sensation of vertigo.
 This more common condition is known as canalithiasis.
 There is a direct link between the kind of nystagmus and which of the three semicircular canals is affected.
-With horizontal nystagmus (left-right eye movement) the horizontal (also called lateral) canal is affected, with vertical nystagmus (up-down eye movement) the superior (also called anterior) canal is affected, and with diagonal nystagmus (diagonal or rotational eye movement) the posterior canal is affected.
+With horizontal nystagmus (left-right eye movement), the horizontal (also called lateral) canal is affected, with vertical nystagmus (up-down eye movement), the superior (also called anterior) canal is affected, and with diagonal nystagmus (diagonal or rotational eye movement), the posterior canal is affected.
 Diagonal eye movement is easily confused with horizontal movement.
-This is important since it might result in selecting a wrong and thus ineffective cure maneuver.
+This is important since it might result in selecting the wrong and thus ineffective cure maneuver.

 In rare cases, the crystals themselves can adhere to a semicircular canal cupula, rendering it heavier than the surrounding endolymph.
-Upon reorientation of the head relative to gravity, the cupula is weighted down by the dense particles, thereby inducing an immediate and sustained excitation of semicircular canal afferent nerves.
+Upon reorientation of the head relative to gravity, the cupula is weighted down by the dense particles, thereby inducing an immediate and sustained excitation of the semicircular canal afferent nerves.
 This condition is termed cupulolithiasis.

 There is evidence in the dental literature that malleting of an osteotome during closed sinus floor elevation, otherwise known as osteotome sinus elevation or lift, transmits percussive and vibratory forces capable of detaching otoliths from their normal location and thereby leading to the symptoms of BPPV.

-BPPV can be triggered by any action that stimulates the posterior semi-circular canal including:
+BPPV can be triggered by any action that stimulates the posterior semi-circular canal, including: